Sd4Projects/MiniNetPad/README.md

 This project is licensed under CERN Open Hardware Licence v.1.2 http://ohwr.org/cernohl

+Why MiniNetPad?
+As I was building hobby projects I found I needed some common features when using Arduino, so I created MiniNetPad to solve that issue.
+Now MiniNetPad can be reused from project to project.

 Project designed with KiCad Ver 5.1.2

 Zip file with design files: MiniNetPad_V0.01a.zip